Powered by ProofFactor - Social Proof Notifications

 You can also try relaxation techniques like deep breathing or stretching between sessions.
 It might sound simple, but looking after yourself is part of the revision process.
 If you push too hard, you risk burning out just when you need to be at your best.

 Another great idea is to mix your revision with a bit of fun, listen to calming music, change study locations, or reward yourself after a productive day.
 Small rewards can motivate you to keep going and remind you that you’re making progress.
+Exploring student life articles is another good way to find new ideas for staying balanced.

 What to Do Closer to Exams